 Here’s what you need to know about the latest Covid updates in Singapore.

-Covid updates in Singapore
+All the latest Covid updates in Singapore

-7. Spa services are back
+7. Spa services to cease

 9. You can get self-test kits off the shelves